rockit-astro/camd-qhy/README.md

 ```

 where `port` is the port defined in `rockit.common.daemons` for the daemon specified in the camera config.

-The `qhy-camera-client` and `clasp-qhy-config` packages should be installed on the CLASP TCS machine for centralized control.

 ### Upgrading Installation